Fix: Remove requiring isis itself from ciao routine

 Before this patch the

-was in a preprocessor directive in the file mentioned above, this is true, but when the isisscripts are built allrequire
+requirewas in a preprocessor directive in the file mentioned above, this is true, but when the isisscripts are built allrequires are pulled out and put on to ofipsisscripts.sland executed every time the isisscripts are loaded:try {require("isis");} catch AnyError: {;};This, in combination with

-in the current working directory to be loaded as soon as you dorequire("isisscripts");
+"."in the load path (#18 (closed)), causes any file namedisis.slin the current working directory to be loaded as soon as you dorequire("isisscripts"); -

 Of course this is a matter of debate.
 This would not have been an issue if #18 (closed) wouldn't exist.
 But as long as this is not resolved the problem remains for any